 The Board or a duly authorized committee of the Board should develop and periodically review with the Chief Executive Officer a plan with respect to executive officers' succession and consider appropriate individuals who might fill those positions.
-The Chief Executive Officer should also recommend and evaluate potential successors.
+The Chief Executive Officer, who has the authority to hire and dismiss executive officers of the Company, should also recommend and evaluate potential successors.
 The Chief Executive Officer will also review any development plans for those potential successors.